gtalus/GURPSInitTool/docs/running.rst

    -or-
    java -jar C:/path/to/GURPSInitTool.jar

 If you are on a windows system and are not familiar with running such commands you may be able to use this .bat file: :download:`GURPSInitTool.bat <_static/GURPSInitTool.bat>`.
-Download it (right-click, then select 'Save As...') into the same directory as GURPSInitTool.jar and run it.
+Download it into the same directory as GURPSInitTool.jar and run it.